jnk0le/Ring-Buffer/README.md

 - No wasted slots
 - lock-free atomic operation in SPSC cases
 - underrun and overrun checks in insert/remove functions
-- highly efficient on most microcontroller architectures
+- highly efficient on most microcontroller architectures (nearly equal performance as in 'wasted-slot' implemetation)

 ## notes

-- On cortex-m and similiar architectures, larger buffer sizes will generate larger instructions (execution might be slower due to waitstates or additional necessary instructions)
-- index_t of size less than architecture reg size (size_t) might not be most efficient (arm gcc will generate redundant `uxth/uxtb`)
+- index_t of size less than architecture reg size (size_t) might not be most efficient ([known gcc bug](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=71942))
-- Only lamda expressions or functor callbacks can be inlined into `buffWrite`/`buffRead` functions (gcc constprops optimization)
+- Only lamda expressions or functor callbacks can be inlined into `buffWrite`/`buffRead` functions (gcc constprops optimization) ???????
 - 8 and odd (53, 48, etc) bit architectures are not supported in master branch at the moment.
 Broken code is likely to be generated.

 ## example